Jaxon0/autobump/README.md

 - Navigate to the config folder
 - Go to token.txt
 - Paste your token for your account
+- Please make sure the bot user has delete messages permission on the server

 **How Do I Get My Account Token?**